MayoMary/Project/README.md

 Dataset

-Summarise data by max, min, mean of each column, use of pyton script
+## Summarise data by max, min, mean of each column, use of pyton script.
+# The minimum for the features was calculated using min.py python script giving the following results:
+petal length 4.3, petal width 2.0, sepal length 1.0 and sepal width 0.1.

+# The maximum for the features was calculated using max.py python script giving the following results
+petal length 7.9, petal width 4.4, sepal length 6.9 and sepal width 2.5.

+# The mean or average for the features was calculated using mean.py python script giving the following results
+petal length 5.8, petal width 3.1, sepal length 3.8 and sepal width 1.2.

+##
+Summary of invertigations

 Incude supporting tables and graphics